junxit/us-congress-bills-111/metadata.md

 - 2009-05-13 — Introduced in House
 - 2009-05-13 — Introduced in House
 - 2009-05-13 — Referred to the House Committee on Oversight and Government Reform.
+- 2009-06-04 — Committee Consideration and Mark-up Session Held.
+- 2009-06-04 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2009-06-08 — Considered under suspension of the rules. (consideration: CR H6279-6282)
+- 2009-06-08 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+435.
+- 2009-06-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-06-08 — Mr. Lynch moved to suspend the rules and agree to the resolution, as amended.
+- 2009-06-08 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H6279)
+- 2009-06-08 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H6279)
+- 2009-06-08 — The title of the measure was amended.
+Agreed to without objection.